City of Parramatta

 In coming months, the Council will develop an implementation pathway to help achieve the goals set in the Environmental Sustainability Strategy.

-What does Parramatta council hope to gain from being a member of the Cities Power Partnership?
+What does Parramatta council hope to gain from being a member of the Cities Power Partnership

 Parramatta is Sydney’s central CBD with over 235,000 residents.
 The Cities Power Partnership aligns with Council’s Environmental Sustainability Strategy and provides a platform to network and collaborate with other participating Councils across Australia.
 The Council also looks forward to sharing its learnings and experience across the areas of energy efficiency, renewable energy and sustainable transport.